Medical emergencies always take us by surprise. It is always better to be safe than sorry, and it is no different when it comes to medical insurance.

-The below table captures the quantum of deduction available to an individual taxpayer under various scenarios
+The table below captures the amount of deduction available to an individual taxpayer under various scenarios:

 |Self, family, children||Parents|